eltontiet/ChatRoom/README.md

 # Chat Room

-An app that allows users to host or join chat rooms with a user settable size.
+An app that allows users to host or join chat rooms through a network.

+Uses [WaifUPnP](https://github.com/adolfintel/WaifUPnP) for UPnP integration.